Best Christian Apps for Kids’ Screen Time

 Fun Factor: 3/10 (It’s meant to be calming, not fun)

-Ages: For Grown-ups but with content for children of all ages
+Ages: For Grown-ups and teenagers but with content for children of all ages

 What’s this app doing in a list for children?
 You may well ask since it’s a Christian meditation app for adults.
-However, in 2021 they launched some features for parents and for children which I thought were worth mentioning in this list.
-As well as a series by Danny Silk on praying over your children, the specifically children’s features (so far) are 6 lullaby songs to help your child sleep: Jesus Loves Me, Amazing Grace, Jesus Loves the Little Children, The Lord’s My Shepherd, All Through the Night and What Child is This?
+Back in 2021 they launched some features for parents and children but I also think this app could be great for teenagers - especially the mood tracker which helps you check in to see how you’re doing in your relationships with yourself, others and God.
+For parents, there’s a series by Danny Silk on praying over your children.
+The specifically children’s features (so far) are 6 lullaby songs to help your child sleep: Jesus Loves Me, Amazing Grace, Jesus Loves the Little Children, The Lord’s My Shepherd, All Through the Night and What Child is This?
 Of course, you can buy lullaby CDs or use any music streaming app for free but there are also a few child friendly stories that you can have read to you - like Anne of Green Gables, Pilgrim’s Progress and ‘Stories form the Bible’ (read by David Holt).
 I do believe it’s worth trying out Soultime for the 7 day trial to see if you like the children’s features but it’s probably only worth the subscription if you’ll also use it for yourself.
 It is after all, a grown up app.

 #Subscription #7DayfreeTrial #ChristianMeditation #BibleStories #ChildrensLullabies